k-beigi/k1pubrepo/README.md

   </a>

   <h3 align="center">K1-Pub-Repo-README</h3>

 :smile::smile::smile::smile::smile::smile::smile::smile::smile::smile::smile::smile:

   <p align="center">
-    A README file to jumpstart new K1 projects!
+    This is a README file for one of K1 projects!
     <br />
     <a href="https://github.com/othneildrew/Best-README-Template"><strong>Explore the docs »</strong></a>
     <br />